top of page

 Associate Director, NZ

-"Ruth is an excellent facilitator, her delivery is engaging, interactive, and her use of scenarios, along with humour, brings learning to life.
-Ruth's passion and knowledge of conflict management is impressive and it shows through her facilitation in topics of this nature.
-Ruth is dependable with a strong work ethic.
-I would not hesitate to work with Ruth again."
+"Ruth is an excellent facilitator, her delivery is engaging and interactive, and her use of scenarios and humour brings learning to life.
+Ruth's passion and knowledge of conflict management is impressive."

 Ruth Taylor's new book cover.
 Self-Care Isn't Selfish, Self-Care stratergies you didn't know exsited for those leading teams and raising teens.